-There are different groups into which house plants can be divided, such as Foliage Plants, Indoor Palm Plants, Hanging Basket Plants, Trailing & Climbing Plants, Tree Type Plants, Fern Type Plants, Succulent Plants, and more.
+There are different groups into which house plants can be divided, such as Foliage Plants, Indoor Palm Plants, Hanging Basket Plants, Trailing and climbing Plants, Tree Type Plants, Fern Type Plants, Succulent Plants, and more.

 Succulents are superior to many other houseplants due to their thick stem and long roots, which allow them to store water and require minimal watering compared to other plants.